Who are we?

 What is your role?

-We ask that you install the air monitor on the exterior of your facility, connect it to your non-institutional Wi-Fi, and place the filter in a space where folks gather.
-We ask that a leader in your community checks in your air monitor using PurpleAir, and upon learning how to read the data, take the action and advocacy steps outlined in the toolkit whenever something is out of the ordinary.
+To install an air sensor on the exterior of your facility, you must connect it to your non-institutional Wi-Fi, and should place the filter in a space where folks gather.
+A leader in your community will need to register your air monitor using PurpleAir.
+Upon learning how to read the data, we encourage you to take this action and advocacy steps outlined in the toolkit whenever something is out of the ordinary.

 How can I get involved?

 Contact us at actonair@temple.edu for more information about becoming involved in the project!
-We are currently looking for community organizations to host air sensors on their buildings in North Central Philadelphia.
+We would love to partner with community organizations to host air sensors on their buildings in North Central Philadelphia.